NYU-RTS/rts-docs-dev/docs/cloud/04_dataproc/02_data_management.md

 ### Small Transfers

-Run the following commands on Greene to ensure that gcloud knows that you are using it with Dataproc (rather than a different Google Cloud application):
+Run the following commands on Torch to ensure that gcloud knows that you are using it with Dataproc (rather than a different Google Cloud application):
 ```sh
 gcloud config set project hpc-dataproc-19b8
 gcloud config set compute/zone us-central1-f
 ```
-Run the following command on Greene to upload your file to your filesystem home directory on Dataproc:
+Run the following command on Torch to upload your file to your filesystem home directory on Dataproc:
 ```sh
 gcloud compute scp MYFILE nyu-dataproc-m:~
 ```